eclipse-langium/langium-website/hugo/content/docs/recipes/scoping/qualified-name.md

 }
 ```

-Next, we can start implementing our custom scoping by overriding the `computeExports` function.
+Next, we can start implementing our custom scoping by overriding the `collectExportedSymbols` function.
 This function is particularly important, as it allows us to change export nodes of our model using qualified names: We'll also want to annotate this function with `override`, since there's already a default definition provided.

 ```ts
 export class CppScopeComputation extends DefaultScopeComputation {